 The next friend I told, a co-worker at a weekly newspaper in the liberal seaside town of Hermosa Beach, California, put me at ease immediately.
 “I didn’t think you were gay,” he encouraged me, boosting my fragile sense of masculinity.
 “I just thought you were English.”

 Greg took a sincere interest in helping me acclimate to my newfound identity as an out gay guy.
 He even accompanied me to some of the area’s thriving gay clubs — his girlfriend resentfully in tow — so I wouldn’t feel like a loner.

-Gradually, like a little bird leaving the nest, I struck out on my own, exploring Southern California’s remarkably diverse gay scene, from the friendly Pink Elephant bar in Santa Monica to the discriminating (in every sense of the word) 8709 bathhouse in West Hollywood, where a line of pre-screened patrons snaked around the block after dark.
+Gradually, I struck out on my own, exploring Southern California’s remarkably diverse gay scene, from the friendly Pink Elephant bar in Santa Monica to the discriminating (in every sense of the word) 8709 bathhouse in West Hollywood, where a line of pre-screened patrons snaked around the block after dark.

 What I learned of gay life came in dribs and drabs from the other young men I met around the city, and from the tacky publications piled up at the door of most gay clubs.
 The hanky code, I learned from a magazine called DATABOY, was a surefire way to avoid unnecessary confusion when cruising for sex.
 Different colored bandanas strategically placed in a back pocket signaled your preferred activities.

 In time, I became somewhat more confident in the rituals of the bars and baths, while never entirely successful in connecting with the men of my dreams.
 For all the sexual energy that marked the era, Southern California’s gay community remained a tightly regulated society, where looks, youth, money and sexual prowess were filtered through a complex algorithm that allowed no margin of error.